 Method: returns the local timestamp of when the geoloc sharing was initiated for outgoing geoloc sharing or the local timestamp of when the geoloc sharing invitation was received for incoming geoloc sharings.

-long getTimeStamp()
+long getTimestamp()

 Method: returns the state of the geoloc sharing.